parkouss/webmacs/docs/concepts.rst

 further reading the documentation.

+.. _concept_commands:

 Commands, key bindings and keymaps
 **********************************

 Those are quite similar to the definitions found in the emacs manual.

-- A **command** is a named action doable in the browser.
+- A :term:`command` is a named action doable in the browser.
 For example :cmd:`follow` is the command that allow to start hinting links to navigate.

 - A **key binding** is a combination of key presses used to trigger commands.